-2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers', DfE, July 2018).

-- 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the General Data Protection Regulations 2018) from a pupil or parent/carer they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets. - 2.6.6 The Designated Safeguarding Lead/Deputies will:
+- 2.5.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers', DfE, July 2018). - 2.5.4 Ensure that if a member of staff receives a Subject Access Request (under the General Data Protection Regulations 2018) from a pupil or parent/carer they will refer the request to the DSL or Headteacher. - 2.5.5 Ensure staff are clear with children that they cannot promise to keep secrets. - 2.5.6 The Designated Safeguarding Lead/Deputies will:

-Disclose information about a pupil to other members of staff on a 'need to know' basis.
+Disclose information about a pupil to other members of staff on a 'need to know' basis, considering what is necessary, proportionate and relevant.
 Parent/carer consent may be required.

-2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
-Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+2.5.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
+Information may be shared without consent where to do so might place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime; if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.